accoffin12/streaming-07-FinalMTA/README.md

 > NW Missouri State University | CSIS: 44671-80/81: Data Streaming | Dr. Case

 # Overview:
-Weekly approximatly 5.5 million people use the Subway in New York City, annually the number of passengers recorded in 2019 was 1.598 billion.
+Weekly approximately 5.5 million people use the Subway in New York City, annually the number of passengers recorded in 2019 was 1.598 billion.
 The NYC Subway system has a total of  24 subway lines and 472 stations throughout Manhattan, Brooklyn, Queens, and the Bronx with a staggering 665 miles of mainline track.
-The Subways in New York are a lifeline for residents and businesses, which opperates 24 hours a day, 7 days a week.
-It's one of the busiest transportation systems with a complex network of track, stops and hubs running through out 4 of the 5 Bouroughs.
+The Subways in New York are a lifeline for residents and businesses, they operate 24 hours a day, 7 days a week.
+It's one of the busiest transportation systems with a complex network of tracks, stops, and hubs running throughout 4 of the 5 Boroughs.

-This project was designed to collect data from a modified CSV file that will be streamed through RabbitMQ, a message broker to simulate the process of filtering and collecting data from a data stream.
-There are several goals that we will be fullfilling:
+This project was designed to collect data from a modified CSV file that will be streamed through RabbitMQ, a message broker to simulate filtering and collecting data from a data stream.
+There are several goals that we will be fulfilling:

 * Pulling only data we are interested in: transit_timestamp, station_complex_id, station_complex, borough, ridership.
 * Filtering the data to sort data into CSV's based on the Line a subway station is on.
 * Creating an alert for when a station is busy based on the number of passengers at it for Flushing-Main St.
 * Creating another alert for if a station is busy for Hunters Point Ave.

-Two of these will require the use of windowing to create alerts, and the first will be an example of collecting data and exporting it to CSV.
+Two of these will require windowing to create alerts, and the first will be an example of collecting data and exporting it to CSV.
 Traditionally Log files are not uploaded to GitHub, however, as this is a streaming project these logs have been left as a way to demonstrate the success of the project.

 ## ProducerV2/ConsumeV2(s)